blei-lab/deconfounder_tutorial/README.md

 Complete details of this work can be found in:

-Wang, Yixin, and David M. Blei.
+Yixin Wang and David M. Blei.
 "The Blessings of Multiple Causes." arXiv preprint arXiv:1805.06826 (2018).